septum-sacrament-consult-wow/meta-abaco-distro/README.md

 python2 ../repo init -u https://github.com/Abaco-Systems/abaco-bsp-manifests.git -m manifests-dev/sbc314_pyro.xml
 ```

-You should now have a directory heirarchy with all the required Abaco platform
-repos checked out.
+You should now have a directory heirarchy with all the required platform repos checked out.

 ### Building